mweagle/Sparta/content/index.md

 Sparta defines a framework that deploys a set of **Go** HTTP request/response handlers to [AWS Lambda](https://aws.amazon.com/lambda/).

-What differentiates Sparta from similar approaches is that it enables you to create and manage **the other AWS resources** associated with your application.
-It also exposes the ability to generate, as part of your deployment, individual [IAM Policies](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) under which your **Go** functions will execute.
+What differentiates Sparta from similar solutions (see below), is that is also helps create & discover **the other AWS resources** a service typically requires:

+  -  [CloudFormation](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html) resources that should be created during your service's provisioning.
+  - Discovery of those dependent resources' CloudFormation outputs (`Ref` && `Fn::Att` values) at Lambda execution time
+    - This enables a service to close over its AWS infrastructure requirements.
+Eliminate hardcoded _Magic ARNs_ from your codebase.
+  - Individual [IAM Policies](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) under which your **Go** functions will execute.
 The ability to limit lambda execution privileges helps support [POLP](http://searchsecurity.techtarget.com/definition/principle-of-least-privilege-POLP) and [#SecOps](https://twitter.com/hashtag/secops).

-Sparta allows your application to create or reference, in **Go**, additional AWS resource relations including:
+  - Registration of your **Go** function with push-based [AWS Event Sources](http://docs.aws.amazon.com/lambda/latest/dg/intro-core-components.html).

+For instance, your service can express in **Go**:

   - [AWS Lambda Event Sources](http://docs.aws.amazon.com/lambda/latest/dg/intro-core-components.html)
     - DynamoDB